-Element Description Enable Required Fields By default, the search parameters marked as required are not enforced in this search test page so as not to hinder progressing through the search definition process.
-Enable and provide the required search parameters to more accurately reproduce the Search Form operation.
-Search Runs the test search.
+Element Description Search Runs the test search.
 Once run, the results are displayed in the lower section as they will display on a search results page.
 Go back to any previous page to alter any elements of the search that are not producing the desired results.
 Navigate backwards by clicking the back button, or skipping directly to it using the Navigation Train.
 Search Result Toolbar The Search Results Toolbar is displayed above the search results area and provides options for manipulating returned documents.
 Functionality is documented in the User's Guide for Oracle IPM and in the help system on a search results page.

-A.21 Search Summary Page
+A.22 Search Review Settings Page

-Review the details of the search you just created on the Create Search Summary page.
+Review the details of the search you just created on the Search Review Settings page.
 Go back to previous pages to make changes by clicking the Back button or by clicking the name of the page on the Navigation Train.